Aug 26, 2019

 Kooky and offbeat, The Atlantic declared that “TikTok is cringey and that’s fine.”
 And, it seems that TikTok’s bizarre nature is one of the very things that propels its ongoing success.

-This video from Australian broadcaster ABC gives a good overview of how TikTok works:
+This article in The New Yorker provides an indepth look or here's a good video overview from Australian broadcaster ABC of how TikTok works:

 To put the rapid global popularity of TikTok and Douyin, into perspective, here are some insights you should know: